kinode-dao/kinode-book/src/cookbook/file_transfer.md

 Progress reports are sent back to the main process, which you can then pipe them through as websocket updates to the frontend!

-Code this out so it becomes clearer, we'll import the spawn function from the process_lib.
+Code this out so it becomes clearer, we'll import the spawn function from the `process_lib`.
 The only additional part you need to handle in the transfer app is the Download request you've added.

 It will handle 2 cases:

-1. A node sent us a download request, you spawn a worker, and tell it to send chunks to the target_worker you got in the request.
+1. A node sent us a download request, you spawn a worker, and tell it to send chunks to the `target_worker` you got in the request.
 2. You want to download a file from another node, you send yourself a download request, you spin up a worker and send it's address to the remote node.

 ```rust